s9y/s9y.github.io/documentation/developing/themes.md

 Thus we suggest to only modify the CSS portion of the backend to adapt the look of it.
 An even better way to deal with a customized backend theme is to simply put a "user.css" file into the "2k11/admin/" subdirectory.
 Inside that CSS file you can overwrite any CSS rules, and because this file is not part of our core distribution, it will be update-safe for future Serendipity versions.

 Having said this, here is a description of what each backend template does.
 Note that the described template-fallback mechanism of the frontend (see above) also applies to the backend.

+### Specific BACKEND theme files and their meaning

+All backend-related theme files are listed in the admin/ subdirectory of a theme.

+#### user.css

+Just like a frontend theme, a backend can have it's own "user.css" file with custom rules.
+You should not bundle this file with your theme (see note on the frontend's user.css).

+#### Styling the media manager

+The media manager is the only part of the admin interface that is Smarty customizable.

+The files for this are in the admin/ subdirectory of your theme:

+##### media_choose.tpl

+The main template file of the media manager popup window.

+##### media_items.tpl

+The display logic of the specific items in your media database overview.

+##### media_pane.tpl

+The header/footer area of the media database overview.

+##### media_properties.tpl

+The page which displays properties (keywords, exif-information etc.) of a selected image.

+##### media_showitem.tpl

+Used when displaying an image via the frontend of your blog to visitors.

+##### media_upload.tpl

+The template file for uploading a single or multiple images.

+#### The core workflow

+The following files influence how the actual admin interface operates and looks:

+admin/category.inc.tpl
+admin/comments.inc.tpl
+admin/config_template.tpl
+admin/configuration.inc.tpl
+admin/entries.inc.tpl
+admin/entries.tpl
+admin/entries_overview.inc.php
+amdin/groups.inc.tpl
+admin/guess_input.tpl
+admin/images.inc.tpl
+admin/import.inc.tpl
+admin/index.tpl
+admin/installer.inc.tpl
+admin/maintenance.inc.tpl
+admin/media_choose.tpl
+admin/media_items.tpl
+admin/media_pane.tpl
+admin/media_properties.tpl
+admin/media_upload.tpl
+admin/oldie.css
+admin/overview.inc.tpl
+admin/personal.inc.tpl
+admin/plugin_config.tpl
+admin/plugin_config_item.tpl
+admin/plugins.inc.tpl
+admin/serendipity_editor.js.tpl
+admin/show_plugins.fnc.tpl
+admin/style.css
+admin/templates.inc.tpl
+admin/upgrader.inc.tpl
+admin/users.inc.tpl
+admin/wysiwyg_init.tpl
+admin/img/
+admin/font/
+admin/js

 # Linking spartacus